edgedb/easy-edgedb/chapter16/index.md

 > Arthur Holmwood's father has died and now Arthur is the head of the house.
 His new title is Lord Godalming, and he has a lot of money.
 With this money he helps the team to find the houses where Dracula has hidden his boxes.
 >
 > Meanwhile, Van Helsing is curious and asks John Seward if he can meet Renfield.
-He is surprised to see that Renfield is very educated and well-spoken.
+Van Helsing is surprised to see that Renfield is very educated and well-spoken.
 Renfield talks about Van Helsing's research, politics, history, and so on - he doesn't seem crazy at all!
-But later, Renfield doesn't want to talk and just calls him an idiot.
+But the next time Van Helsing sees him Renfield doesn't want to talk and just calls him an idiot.
 Very confusing.
 >
-> ne night, Renfield becomes very serious and asks the men to let him leave.
+> One night, Renfield becomes very serious and asks the men to let him leave.
 Renfield says: “Don’t you know that I am sane and earnest...a sane man fighting for his soul?
 Oh, hear me! hear me!
 Let me go! let me go! let me go!”
-They want to believe him, but can't trust him.
+The men want to believe Renfield, but can't trust him.
 Finally Renfield stops and calmly says: “Remember, later on, that I did what I could to convince you tonight.”

 ## `index on` for quicker lookups